Immigrant generations: Second generation

 In the United States, among demographers and other social scientists, "second generation" refers to the U.S.-born children of foreign-born parents.

 The term second-generation immigrant attracts criticism due to it being an oxymoron.
 Namely, critics say, a "second-generation immigrant" is not an immigrant, since being "second-generation" means that the person is born in the country and the person's parents are the immigrants in question.
-Generation labeling immigrants is further complicated by the fact that immigrant generations may not correspond to the genealogical generations of a family.
+The labeling of immigrant generations is further complicated by the fact that immigrant generations may not correspond to the genealogical generations of a family.
 For instance, if a family of two parents and their two adult children immigrate to a new country, members in both generations of this family may be considered "first generation" by the former definition, as both parents and children were foreign-born, adult, immigrants.
 Likewise, if the two parents had a third child later on, this child would be of a different immigrant generation from that of its siblings.
-For every generation, the factor of mixed-generation marriages further convolutes the issue, as a person may have immigrants at several different levels of his or her ancestry.
+For every generation, the factor of mixed-generation marriages further complicates the issue, as a person may have immigrants at several different levels of his or her ancestry.

 These ambiguities notwithstanding, generation labeling is frequently used in parlance, news articles, and reference articles without deliberate clarification of birthplace or naturalization.
 It may or may not be possible to determine, from context, which meaning is intended.

+2nd generation immigrants are commonly more engulfed in their new culture.
+They likely learn the language their new country speaks and live closer to the social norm than their 1st gen. parents.